pierceob11/Snake/README.md

 # Snake
-A repository for my recreation of snake in processing
+A repository for my recreation of Pong in processing